caltechlibrary/newt/origin_story.md

 Newt came from a small epiphany.
 I was writing yet another flask app and the de ja vu was intense.
 It got me thinking about how often I write the same code over and over except for minor variations.
 Why in the world was I doing this?
 That caused me to step back, take stock and see if there was a simpler way.

 Modern applications like Invenio RDM are created by aggregating many web services.
 This is a feature of service oriented architecture also known as micro service architecture.
 Invenio RDM is much cleaner than the venerable EPrints 3 repository system but it remains highly complex.
-Was this really needed?
+Was complexity really needed?
 Was it an artifact of Zenodo?
 Zenodo is huge.
 Huge numbers of concurrent interactions (bots and humans) along with a massive amount of data and objects to manage.
 It is a complex system because of its scale.
 At its core RDM does two things really well.
 Metadata management and object storage.
 These are non-trivial at Zenodo scale and RDM does a really good job at managing them.
 But having migrated from EPrints to RDM recently I've come to question why do we built software systems so complex?
 My library is unlikely to need an application that scales as large as Zenodo. **Our needs are far more modest**.

 I reviewed the other custom metadata management applications I've built, collaborated on or maintained over the last several decades.
 I feel like they all could be simplified. **It's time to see how much software we can create without writing new software.**